header.php

 The American Heritage Museum is open weekly from Wednesday through Sunday from 10:00am to 5:00pm each day.
 The AHM is fully ADA accessible and covers over 67,000 square feet in our well ventilated, climate controlled facility.
 Visitors are encouraged to plan at least two hours for their visit.

-The annex buildings such as the Aircraft Hangar or Car Collection are ONLY open on Special Event Weekends (see schedule at this link) and are not part of general admission.
+The annex buildings such as the Aircraft Hangar or Car Collection are open ONLY on Special Event Weekends (see schedule at this link) and are not part of general admission.

-We are sorry, the American Heritage Museum does not have a cafe or dining available at this time.
+We are sorry, the American Heritage Museum does not have a café or dining available at this time.
 Great dining experiences in downtown Hudson, MA are only 2 miles away.

 DAILY SCHEDULE